Apostolos-Eleftheriou/Apostolos-Eleftheriou/README.md

 - 👋 Hi there!
 My name is Apostolis.
-I'm an aspiring Web Developer that loves to make fast, stylish and responsive web sites and apps.
+I'm a Web Developer that loves to make fast, stylish and responsive web sites and apps.
 I'm extremely dedicated, hard working and always willing to learn new technologies!

 - 📫 You can reach me at eleftheriou.apostolis@gmail.com